The global non-linear stability of the Kerr-de Sitter family of black holes: Non-linear stability of the static model of de Sitter space

 We work on a neighborhood $\Omega$ of the causal past of $q$; concretely, let us take

 for any fixed $\eps_M>0$, so $\Omega$ is a domain with corners within

 Suppose now $r\in\CI(\sfM)$ is a smooth function on global de~Sitter space $\sfM$.
 Then the pullback $\wt r$ of $r$ to $\Omega$ is

 continuing the Taylor expansion further, one finds that $\wt r$ is (asymptotically as $\tau\to 0$) a sum of terms of the form $\tau^j$ times a homogeneous polynomial of degree $j$ in the $x_i$.
 Thus, one can deduce the resonance expansion in the static patch from the calculations in \S\ref{SubsecdSAsy} by taking $r$ to be a homogeneous polynomial in the coordinates $w_i$ of degree $\leq 1$ (since higher order terms will give $o(1)$ contributions, the imaginary part of all resonances being $<2$) and reading off the terms in the resulting asymptotic expansions in $\tau$.
-We obtain:
+Indeed, every resonant state on static de~Sitter space arises as a term in the asymptotic expansion of the solution of a wave equation with smooth forcing, compactly supported and with support disjoint from $\sfX$; and conversely, solutions of such equations on static de~Sitter spaces admit an expansion into resonances up to terms of any fixed, prescribed rate of decay $\tau^C$, $C\in\R$; but the asymptotic behavior of waves on static de~Sitter space, which are in this way equivalent to knowledge of resonances and resonant states, can simply be read off by restriction from the asymptotics on \emph{global} de~Sitter space.